4 Mathematics for Engineering

 In multi-step calculations, rounding up or down of numbers is generally permitted only at the end of the calculation; the appropriate number of decimal places (or otherwise the accepted accuracy of the known quantities) must be carried forth and then finally round off the number(s), as needed.
 However, rounding off intermediate numbers may be avoided altogether in many cases.
 Instead, the known numbers with an acceptable level of accuracy to a certain number of decimal places are used.
 However, using numbers to 8 decimal places is usually unnecessary.

-So, remember that rounding off numbers is needed, which is often the case, then this is done (usually) only at the end of the calculation.
+So, remember that if rounding off numbers is needed, which is often the case, this is usually done only at the end of the calculation.
 To this end, common-sense rules with rounding numbers generally prevail.
 Rounding 9.81 to 9.8 may be acceptable (1 decimal place or two significant digits), but rounding to 10.0 is unacceptable.
 Rounding 0.002378 to 0.00238 may be fine, but rounding to 0.02 is generally unacceptable.
 Rounding 3.14156 to 3.142 may be acceptable, but rounding to 3.0 is unacceptable.

 Significant Digits